SGpp/DisCoTec/docs/advanced_topics.md

 The grids can also be assigned to groups through the files generated with https://github.com/SGpp/DisCoTec-combischeme-utilities .
 To achieve anisotropy-based and dynamic load balancing, DisCoTec uses `LoadModel`s.

+Be aware that dynamic load balancing requires a manager rank to control the reassignment of tasks.
+In some settings, this in itself can have severe resoure implications.

 - M. Heene, C. Kowitz, D. Pflüger.
 ‘Load Balancing for Massively Parallel Computations with the Sparse Grid Combination Technique.’
 In: Parallel Computing: Accelerating Computational Science and Engineering (CSE).
 Ed. by M. Bader, A. Bode, H.-J. Bungartz, M. Gerndt, G. R. Joubert, F. Peters.
 Vol. 25.
 Advances in Parallel Computing.
 2014, pp. 574–583.
 - M. Dostal.
 ‘Lastbalancierung durch dynamische Aufgaben-Umverteilung mit der Dünngitter-Kombinationstechnik’.
 Publisher: Universität Stuttgart.
 BSc Thesis.
 2020. url: http://elib.uni-stuttgart.de/handle/11682/10956 .